 As explained above, it is the artistic approach that is relevant and not the work of art itself.
 To be used as a pedagogic tool, the approach will need to be described objectively.
 This could be seen as “counter-artistic” by those defending the idea that “Art” is essentially subjective.
 But the opposition between objectivity and subjectivity is as counterproductive as the opposition between figurative and abstract art.
 Though some artists may have difficulties to explain objectively their approach of “Art”, it can be assumed that those willing to engage into a learning process will have no difficulty to explain why their approach is consistent with the issues raised by urban resilience.

 Guideline 1: understanding the paradigm of cognitive apprenticeship.
 Though pedagogy earns to be learned, self-studying is fully conceivable.
-A lot of publications are available online and though most of them are dedicated to a typical “teacher-student” relation, they are appropriate to acquire the basic knowledge needed to engage into a learning process gathering experts, artists and citizens.
+A lot of publications are available online and though most of them are dedicated to a typical “teacher-student” relation, they are appropriate to acquire the basic knowledge needed to engage into a learning process gathering experts, artists, and citizens.
 To build their program, both artist and expert should keep in mind the following recommendations:

 1- defining urban resilience as simply as possible.
 2- naming the hazard(s) which is/are relevant for the urban community.
 3- brainstorming on the limits of the definition and what makes it incomplete or questionable.

 Guideline 2: sharing a common language.
 Building a pedagogic tool based on “Art” is challenging as it relies first on building a “joint productive activity” which itself depends on the message conveyed by the artist.
-When an artist is influenced by his relation with Nature, he/she will have generally no problem to translate his/her emotions into the appropriate wording.
-But when it comes to speak about the relations he/she has with our urban space, the artist will have to acquire a basic knowledge of the wording used by experts, admittedly incomplete but necessary for a dialogical process.
+When an artist is influenced by his relationship with Nature, he/she will have generally no problem to translate his/her emotions into the appropriate wording.
+But when it comes to speak about the relations, he/she has with our urban space, the artist will have to acquire a basic knowledge of the wording used by experts, admittedly incomplete but necessary for a dialogical process.
 In this regard, the open access Disaster Science Vocabulary published by Ilan Kelman (4) is a valuable source of information.

 Guideline 3: selecting the appropriate artistic approach.
 Using art as a pedagogic tool is aimed to improve urban well-living and wellbeing.
 Therefore, the needs of citizens should be at the core of the process.
 When there is a requirement for a local community in the southern hemisphere, asking the contribution of an artist coming from the northern hemisphere with a global approach is risky as potentially off topic.
 Priority should be given to local artists conveying a message that could make sense for local citizens.
 Associations involved in the way our society can take full advantage of “Art” will play a key role by bringing together experts and artists.